Principles & Mission

 Pursuant to the authority granted to the City by Tennessee Code Annotated § 6-56-306, the dollar amount required in the Municipal Purchasing Law of 1983 (as may be amended) for public advertisement and competitive bidding is $25,000.00.

-City resolution on Purchasing Policy for City procurements not pertaining to new construction (as approved on July 26, 2011 by Resolution No. 2011-26
+City resolution on Purchasing Policy for City procurements not pertaining to the design and/or construction of new infrastructure and facilities (as approved on January 14, 2014 by Resolution No. 2014-06

 City resolution on City Administrator’s authority to sign contracts (as approved on February 14, 2012 by Resolution No. 2012-05

-City resolution on Vendor Protest Procedure for City of Franklin procurements not pertaining to new construction (as approved on March 8, 2011 by Resolution No. 2011-10
+City resolution on Vendor Protest Procedure for City of Franklin procurements not pertaining to the design and/or construction of new infrastructure and facilities (as approved on January 14, 2014 by Resolution No. 2014-07

 The city administrator may sell or dispose of any personal property owned by the city which is obsolete, surplus, or unusable.
 If the proceeds of sale are reasonably anticipated to equal or exceed $10,000.00, then sealed bids shall be taken or a public auction held after reasonable public notice.
 Otherwise, no bidding or auction procedure shall be required.
 No city employee or officer shall be permitted to purchase or acquire surplus city property of any value and by any means.